-Totem Bight State Historical Park is a fabulous place to see 14 Native American Totem Poles, a gorgeous Clan House, & simply breathtaking beach & waterfront views in Ketchikan Alaska.
+There are 14 Native American Totem Poles, a gorgeous Clan House, & simply breathtaking beach & waterfront views at Totem Bight State Historical Park in Ketchikan Alaska.
 It is one of the top Ketchikan Alaska attractions and should not be missed!

 The Totem Pole Maps are color, printed brochure that are free, with a request for a donation, as it is a State

 At the entrance of the park are beautiful gardens with indigenous plants & flowers.
-Funny enough, the ground cover is called mother- in-law because it gets into everything, eventually takes over, and is hard to get rid of.
+Funny enough, the ground cover is called “mother- in-law” because it gets into everything, eventually takes over, and is hard to get rid of.
 Hahaha!

 There are two Native American Totem Poles at the Path entrance, a Thunderbird Whale mortuary pole and an Eagle Grave Marker.
 The Eagle Grave Marker is absolutely gorgeous, it's maybe my favorite Totem Pole in Totem Bight!
 The totem pole art that is featured on the front is just lovely.

-The main path winds through a lovely rainforest area, and we enjoyed looking at all of the native trees, berry bushes, shrubs, devils club, & ferns.
+The main path winds through a lovely rainforest area, and I enjoyed looking at all of the native trees, berry bushes, shrubs, devils club, & ferns.
 Be sure to look up as there is lots of mistletoe in the trees that has deformed the branches.
 It's very easy to identify as the branches look like witches brooms!

 Once at the end of the rainforest path, there is a large circle with 10 Totem Poles around the edge of a large clearing, with a clan house to the left.
-We started to the left as I was most excited to see the Clan House (or Long House).
+I started to the left as I was most excited to see the Clan House (or Long House).
 All along the path are informational plaques describing the History of Totem Poles, the Tools used, History of the Native Tribes in the area, details about the Clan House, and more.

-The Clanhouse was open and we could climb around inside.
+The Clanhouse was open and I could climb around inside.
 It's fascinating to learn that 30-50 people lived in a house this size!
 Not in my family!!
 The snoring alone would be a deal breaker. haha...
 There are loose floorboards at the front of the house (opposite the opening) that were originally lifted up and is where the members of the tribe kept their belongings underneath.
 Simply amazing!
 And the handprints on the back of the house posts inside, like a 'Good Housekeeping Seal of approval", signifying that its construction is sound and suitable living for the clan.

 to see the Cleveland Peninsula from the wooden boardwalk.
 In fact there is even a pair of mounted binoculars that can be used to check

 But the best part of the wooden boardwalk is the much-coveted thimbleberry bushes (the best wildberry in Ketchikan!) between the boardwalk and the ocean.
-When they're in bloom you can walk on the beach and pluck some.
+When they're in bloom you can walk on the beach and try to pluck some.
 They're very tasty!!

 Totem Bight State Historical Park was originally created by the Civilian Conservation Corps during the Great Depression under President Roosevelt to create jobs.
 The remains of Native American Totem poles were collected by the CCC from abandoned native villages around Southeast Alaska and the Alaska Natives of the area were recruited to carve replicas of the poles.
 This project lasted until the start of World War II.
 The park was taken over by the State during statehood in 1959 and in the 1970’s handed to the Parks & Recreation Department and created as a National Historic Site.
 FYI, a "bight" is a shallow indent along a cove which looks like a bite has been taken out of a piece of land.